Abuse & consent in Edmonton

 A massive scandal erupted in recent months around Hollywood producer Harvey Weinstein; FOX News pundit Bill O’Reilly and his old (and now deceased) boss, Roger Ailes, were both ousted from their jobs after allegations of sexual misbehaviour; the list of male musicians accused of sexual abuse is growing.
 This year, Ben Hopkins of punk duo PWR BTTM, R&B singer R. Kelly, and the pop artist Usher have all faced allegations.

-“Things have always happened in the music industry as well,” the 1960s superstar singer Tom Jones told People last week.
+“Things have always happened in the music industry as well,” the 1960s superstar singer Tom Jones told People magazine in November.
 “There’s been people complaining about publicists and different things they’ve been expected to do to get a record contract, just like a film contract.”

 So, it was just a matter of time before the attention being paid to the issue filtered down through social media to smaller arts communites – like Edmonton.

 “Despite the awful circumstances for these people posting the #metoo tag, I think it was an important thing to happen,” says Nicole Boychuk of the Edmonton band I Hate Sex.
 “It also gave a perspective to others who may have not realized the wide spread of sexual assault and abuse that happens to people they know, spend time around, share a stage with.”

 ‘The more inspiring thing that came out of the #metoo posts